jamieredding/pair-stairs/e2e/README.md

 - Use the codegen feature of playwright to help get the rough shape of your test by generating the selectors
   - `npx playwright codegen http://localhost:28081/`
 - Clean the database
-  - Just restart the app: `COMPOSE_PATH=docker/h2 make stop-e2e-pair-stairs`
+  - Restart the app: `COMPOSE_PATH=docker/h2 make restart-dev-e2e-pair-stairs`
   - Or run [cleanTables.sql](./cleanTables.sql) to delete all data from the database

 ## Environment setup